Return to Index

 - Lack of Physical Structures or Blockages —Some men are born without a vas deferens or with tubal blockages.
 These conditions may be treated with surgery.

 - Retrograde Ejaculation —A condition in which semen travels in the wrong direction back into the bladder rather than being released through the penis.
 This can be caused by prostate and other types of surgery in the pelvic area.
-Drugs that close the opening from the urethra to the bladder can alleviate this problem.
+Drugs that narrow the opening from the urethra to the bladder can alleviate this problem.

 - Diabetes and Multiple Sclerosis —These conditions can impair the nerves that promote normal ejaculation.